Phil-Hills/3i-Cube/README.md

 ## 5. The Impact

-CUBE Protocol is more than a tool; it's a paradigm shift in how we interact with data.
+3i-CUBE is more than a tool; it's a paradigm shift in how we interact with data.

 ```cube
 IMPACT|COMPRESS[Everything]→CONTROL[Anything]→SAVE[Time,Money,Family]|REVOLUTIONARY